Rylith/TouchpadTestV2/README.md

 Mobile application is a bridge between watch and computer.
 In a near future, when the watch will can open directly sockets with the computer, the mobile will not be necessary anymore.

 In addition to the move and click events, the program offers new and orginal way to reach a distant target.
 In fact, due to the size of a watch screen, users have to make a lot of movements.
-This application propose to solve this issue with a new mode when you reach the edge of the watch device.
+This application propose to solve this issue with a new mode when you reach the edge of the watch.

 ## Installation